 - Nonprofits receiving your donations

-While many companies have vendor risk management (VPM), others have more encompassing third-party risk management (TPRM) programs.
+While many companies have vendor risk management (VPM) programs, others have broader third-party risk management (TPRM) programs.

 VRM vs. TPRM

-This step helps to ensure that the vendor under consideration complies with necessary regulations and industry standards and has a robust information security program.
+This step helps ensure the vendor complies with necessary regulations and industry standards and has a robust information security program.

 Risk assessments are also a part of vendor risk management.
-For these, you may request evidence of the vendor’s own risk management, information security, and regulatory compliance efforts.
-Evidence may include compliance certifications, penetration test reports, financial information, and on-site audits.
+You may request evidence of the vendor’s risk management, information security, and regulatory compliance efforts.
+For example, evidence may include compliance certifications, penetration test reports, financial information, and on-site audits.

 To effectively manage the risks posed by the use of third-party vendors, contractors, and service providers, your organization would do well to implement a comprehensive vendor risk management program.